Multiplayer online battle arena: Gameplay

 A player controls a single powerful in-game unit, known as a "hero" or "champion," with a distinctive set of abilities and a unique playstyle.
 Heroes gain experience points and gold by being near defeated enemies or delivering the killing blow.
 Experience allows them to level up and enhance abilities, while gold is used to purchase items that improve their power.
 Most heroes have four abilities that can be upgraded as they progress.
 If a hero runs out of health points and dies, they are removed from active play until a respawn timer counts down to zero, at which point the hero respawns in their base.
 The respawn time increases as the game progresses and heroes level up.

 Heroes typically fall into one of several roles, such as tank, damage dealer, and support, each with unique designs, strengths, and weaknesses.
 MOBAs typically offer a large number of viable playable heroes – League of Legends, for instance, began with 40, and added characters over time, reaching 100 in 2012 and 150 in 2020.
-This adds to the overall complexity of the game as players must be aware of an increasing list of available characters.
+This contributes to the game's strategic depth and learning curve as players must be aware of an increasing list of available characters.
 Choosing the right character is a skill, requiring players to evaluate available options and select one that fits their skill set, team composition, and opposing picks.
 Players often find a hero they excel at, referred to as a "main", and familiarize themselves with the remaining roster.
 Each hero is limited in the roles they can fulfill.
 No single hero is supposed to be powerful enough to win the game without team support.
 This creates a strong emphasis on teamwork and cooperation.
 The genre rewards players that are capable of cooperating with teammates to execute an effective strategy, enabling full potential of their individual abilities and mechanical skills.

 Each player typically receives a small amount of gold per second during the course of the game.
 Moderate amounts of gold are rewarded for killing hostile computer-controlled units and larger amounts are rewarded for killing enemy heroes.
 Gold is used by heroes to buy a variety of different items that range in price and impact.
 For the most part, this involves improving the combat viability of the hero, although there may be other items that support the hero or team as a whole in different ways.
 As the heroes of each team get stronger, they can use multiple strategies to gain an advantage.
 These strategies can include securing objectives, killing enemy heroes, and gaining levels by defeating computer-controlled units.
 As a team grows stronger, they gain greater control over the map, apply more pressure on the opponent, and become more capable of dismantling the enemy's defenses and structures, ultimately leading to the destruction of their base.